aerial photo suburban england

 Connecting Greater Manchester

-Leigh, Atherton, and Tyldesley are unique communities within Wigan, with strong, distinct identities.
-But fragmented public services make it difficult for children and young people to access vital support and opportunities, most of which are miles away in Wigan town centre.
+Leigh, Atherton and Tyldesley in Wigan and Little Hulton in Salford are unique communities, with strong, distinct identities.
+But fragmented public services make it difficult for children and young people to access vital support and opportunities.

 We spent two years listening to local groups to understand how these barriers affect children and young people in the area.
-In 2024, we launched our Impact Programme in Wigan.
-Today, we actively support 480 children across 13 schools, with plans to expand further into Wigan and Salford in 2026.
+In 2024, we launched our Impact Programme in Wigan, where we currently support 480 children across 13 schools.
+We'll begin working in Salford in September 2026.

 Schools we work with